slevithan/oniguruma-parser/README.md

 > [!TIP]
 > Try the [optimizer/generator demo](https://slevithan.github.io/oniguruma-parser/demo/).

-This library has been battle-tested by [Oniguruma-To-ES](https://github.com/slevithan/oniguruma-to-es), which is used to transpile tens of thousands of real-world Oniguruma regexes.
+This library has been battle-tested by [`oniguruma-to-es`](https://github.com/slevithan/oniguruma-to-es) and [`tm-grammars`](https://github.com/shikijs/textmate-grammars-themes), which use it to process tens of thousands of real-world Oniguruma regexes.

 ## Known differences